KathrynLin/Game-Recommendation-System/README.md

 https://github.com/KathrynLin/SI507-FinalProject

+The source code files are also included in the submission folder.

 ## Data source

 ### Steam data
+<span style="color:red">Origin, data summary and cache should be updated!</span>
 - **Origin:** Steam data is obtained using the Steam Web API (https://developer.valvesoftware.com/wiki/Steam_Web_API).
 Specifically, AppDetails is used to get detail description of an app, GetOwnedGames is used to get a list of games a user owns, and GetFriendList is used to get a list of friends of a user.

 - **Format:** JSON